altruios/namshubettulpa/public/namshubettuple/tests.md

 I can’t do everything for you...
 But I can probably be of more help getting you up and running...
 But that’s for when you wake..."
-~Martha realised that how tired she was, was in fact tied to rossin’s movement.~ ~The more he moved, the more awake she felt.~
+~Martha realised that how tired she was, was in fact tied to Rossin’s movement.~ ~The more he moved, the more awake she felt.~
 ~But even with him moving: it was a stop gap against the inevitable force of sleep.~ "For now...
 I think that’s everything.
 We’ll fix the people at the station, if anything even needs to be done...
-Maybe felix noticed that detail...
+Maybe Felix noticed that detail...
 He was tired too...
 Maybe he missed it as well...
 Maybe"